The default Configurator setup is a great starting point for quickly providing configuration hooks for

 Central to the Configurator is the concept of a ConfigurationSource.
 Each source encapsulates the

-functionality of discovering configuration field assignments from a single origin: ObjectSource understands simple
+functionality of discovering configuration property assignments from a single origin: ObjectSource understands simple

 objects, EnvironmentSource reads environment variables, CommandLineSource parses command line arguments,